eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 Windows installation from binaries
 ==================================

-In this page, we provide the instructions for installing *eProsima Fast DDS* in a Windows environment from binaries.
+The instructions for installing *eProsima Fast DDS* in a Windows environment from binaries are provided in this page..
 It is organized as follows:

 .. contents::